 Although there are complications and exceptions, this theory is easy to adopt so the courts adopt it and apply it to the case at hand.

-The dispute here is whether the principle place of business is New Jersey or California.
-The plaintiffs argue that California should be the principle place of business because that is where the majority of the sales are.
+The dispute here is whether the principal place of business is New Jersey or California.
+The plaintiffs argue that California should be the principal place of business because that is where the majority of the sales are.
 The defendants argue that it should be the headquarters.

-The court says that the principle place of business is the headquarters, where directing information comes to other directions.
-This is called the “nerve center test”.
+The court says that the principal place of business is the headquarters.
+This is called the “nerve center test.”
 This is often a single place.

 Carden v.
 Arkoma Assocs.